orgua/shepherd_v2_planning/15_concept_sw_py.rst

 - bidirectional GPIO usage
    - allow to pass thread-function to nodes that handle reactions
 - start of measurement should be triggered by absolute timestamp and marks T=0
+    - what if the absolute time was missed? -> synced start whenever start-signal comes, should be enough
     - after that it seems easier to use relative time increments for controlling submodules
     - interact with cron-jobs or other linux-scheduler